Angel Number 9

 It asks whether your professional life is oriented toward legacy or just toward accumulation.

-The practical question is whether your work leaves something behind that matters.
+The real question is whether your work leaves something behind that matters.
 If 9 keeps appearing during a career period, the useful focus is on whether you are building something worth completing or whether you are trapped in a role that has already given everything it can.

 "9 does not ask you to sacrifice your career for a cause.
 It asks whether your career includes a cause, or whether the work has become so focused on personal gain that it has lost contact with purpose."